-- the property must not be eligible for a rates rebate. - the applicant must provide an explanation and proof of hardship. - the rating unit must be rated as residential. - the applicant must reside at the property.
+- the applicant's sole income is from a Central Government benefit or their income is at or below the Central Government equivalent benefit and proof of income is supplied. - the property must not be eligible for a rates rebate. - the applicant must provide an explanation and proof of hardship. - the rating unit must be rated as residential. - the applicant must reside at the property.